Cognigy/Documentation/docs/en/docs/ai/knowledge-ai.md

 - `.pdf`
 - `.docx`

-The `.ctxt` (Cognigy Text) format effectively splits the text into chunks and provides wide possibilities for working with metadata.
+The `.ctxt` (Cognigy text) format effectively splits the text into chunks and provides wide possibilities for working with metadata.
 For other formats, the results of file conversion may produce poorer outcomes.

 The maximum number of sources per store is 10.